Tsymlov/Pomodoro-Timer/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👤 Author
+## Author

 **Alexey Tsymlov**

 - GitHub: [@Tsymlov](https://github.com/Tsymlov)

-## 🙏 Acknowledgments
+## Acknowledgments

 - Inspired by the Pomodoro Technique® developed by Francesco Cirillo
-- Built with love using SwiftUI and modern iOS development practices
+- Built with SwiftUI and modern iOS development practices

 ---

-⭐️ If you found this project helpful, please give it a star!
+If you found this project helpful, please give it a star!